 Specific Enumeration properties (only relevant for Enumerations)

 Literal name As a general rule: contains only UPPER CASE characters where the words are separated by "_".
 For “well known terms” (like e.g., 12.5GHz) it is allowed to deviate from the general rule.

-It is possible to add an integer value to each literal.
+Literal integer It is possible to add an integer value to each literal.
+This is defined in the Specification property.
+Note that the literal integer values must be different in all enumerations that are used in inheritance.